-Senate Bill No. [insert bill number] proposes significant revisions to the regulations surrounding conservation easements in Montana.
-The bill limits the duration of conservation easements to a maximum of 40 years, while also ensuring that these easements cannot prohibit or limit agricultural activities on land that has been used for such purposes within the past decade.
-Additionally, the bill prohibits the conversion of land under easement to federal control.
-It amends several sections of the Montana Code Annotated (MCA), including definitions and purposes related to conservation easements, and clarifies that easements can be granted for a term of not less than 15 years and no more than 40 years.
+Senate Bill No. [insert bill number] proposes significant revisions to the regulations governing conservation easements in Montana.
+The bill limits the duration of conservation easements to a maximum of 40 years, while also ensuring that agricultural activities on the land are not prohibited or restricted.
+Additionally, it prohibits the conversion of land under easement to federal control.
+The bill amends several sections of the Montana Code Annotated, including definitions and purposes related to conservation easements, and establishes that easements may not be granted in perpetuity but rather for a term of years, specifically between 15 and 40 years.

-The bill also includes provisions for the taxation of properties under conservation easements, ensuring that the assessed value of such properties cannot be reduced solely due to the easement.
-It mandates that the secretary of state notify federally recognized tribal governments in Montana about the new regulations and specifies that the act will apply to conservation easements entered into on or after October 1, 2025.
-The revisions aim to balance the preservation of land with the rights of landowners, particularly in relation to agricultural activities and federal control.
+The bill also includes provisions for the taxation of properties under conservation easements, ensuring that the assessed value of such properties is not less than their actual assessed value from 1973.
+It mandates that the value of interests held by public bodies or qualifying private organizations is exempt from property taxation.
+Furthermore, the bill requires notification to tribal governments and specifies that the new regulations will apply to conservation easements entered into on or after October 1, 2025.

 SB0209_1(1): 76-6-103, 76-6-104, 76-6-202, 76-6-203, 76-6-208